 On concealed cistern and wall-hung systems, the cistern access panel and mechanism are less forgiving and a plumber is recommended.
 If in doubt, book a plumber โ the cost of a mishandled repair on a concealed cistern typically exceeds the cost of the original fault.

-Water at the base of the toilet after flushing is almost always a failed wax ring or pan connector seal between the toilet pan and the soil pipe.
-It is not a supply side leak.
+Water at the base of the toilet after flushing is almost always a failed pan connector seal โ the rubber multi-finned push-fit seal between the toilet pan outlet and the soil pipe.
+(UK toilet installations use pan connectors with finned rubber seals; wax-ring seals are a North American fitting and are not standard UK practice.)
+It is not a supply-side leak.

-The toilet needs to be lifted and the seal replaced.
+The toilet needs to be lifted and the pan connector (or the rubber seal alone, where the connector is sound) replaced.
 This is not a DIY repair for most homeowners โ the toilet must be correctly reset and the seal fully compressed to prevent recurrence.
 Do not continue using the toilet until it is repaired โ the leak is from the waste side.

 Most standard toilet repairs โ fill valve, flush valve, flapper replacement โ take 30 to 60 minutes including parts.
-A wax ring or pan connector replacement takes one to two hours.
+A pan connector or pan connector seal replacement takes one to two hours.

 A full toilet suite replacement takes two to three hours depending on access and pipework.
 Concealed cistern repairs vary significantly depending on the frame manufacturer and access conditions.